Fapad/minishell/README.md

 • Avoid using more than one global variable to indicate a received signal.
 Consider the implications: this approach ensures that your signal handler will not access your main data structures.

+#### P.S.
+As this is a full Hungarian teamwork, the prompt is colored red-white-green as the Hungarian tricolore.

+Its not Italian, that would be green-white-red :)